 Ditchling is a picturesque historic village nestling under the South Downs just north of Brighton.
-It has a rich artistic heritage, celebrated in the newly reopened Ditchling Musueum of Art+Craft, and this continues will many contemporary artists and makers.
+It has a rich artistic heritage, celebrated in the Ditchling Musueum of Art+Craft, and this continues will many contemporary artists and makers.
 There are a few shops, including a fine jeweller Pruden & Smith, and leather handbags made by Jane Hopkinson, two pubs and cafes.
 Nearby attractions include Glyndebourne, Charleston Farmhouse, Lewes and, of course, the Pavilion, Museum and seafront of Brighton.

 By car: M23/A23 Exit for Hassocks once you reach the South Downs.
 Then follow signs for Hassocks, then Ditchling, apx.3 miles.